genaroibc/tailwindhub/README.md

 Free, open-source platform to share Tailwind components.

-Here you can upload yours and download and like the community ones.

 ## 🔗 Visit the site

-You can visit the live site at [tailwindhub.dev](https://tailwindhub.dev/)
+You can visit TailwindHub at [tailwindhub.dev](https://tailwindhub.dev/)

 ## 🧑‍🤝‍🧑 Contributing

-This project is in its initial stage.
+This project is open-source.
 Any contribution is welcome!

 ## 🚀 Stack